AtQ0/book-tracker/README.md

 - DATABASE_URL:
 - NEXTAUTH_SECRET:

 All other variables in `.env.example` already contain safe defaults for local development and do not need to be changed.
-For production, override the `SMTP_*` variables (and `MAIL_FROM`) in `.env.production` with your SendGrid settings.
+For production, set EMAIL_PROVIDER=sendgrid and configure your SENDGRID_API_KEY and MAIL_FROM values in .env.production.

+If you deploy to Render:<br>
+After creating .env.production, copy all its values into the Render Dashboard under Environment => Environment Variables so your production service uses the correct settings.

 Example: